SahilSSalunke/superninja/index.md

 show_call_box: true
 ---

-# Sahil's Blog.
+# Sahil's Blog - A potpourri of useful ideas.

-My collection of mental models for business, learnings in finance and much more.
+My collection of mental models for business, learnings in finance, soft skills and much more.